SomanathanSubramaniyan/Iris-Project/README.md

 - The length and the width of the sepals and petals, in centimetres.
 Based on the combination of these four features, R.A Fisher developed a linear discriminant model to distinguish the species from each other.
 ##### Data Set - Analysis and Investigation
-Please find the summary of initial data analysis for each flower
+Please find the summary of data analysis for each flower based on the given features/attributes
 ![](Images/Iris-flower-stats.png)
 - Count – Number of records in the Iris data file
 - Mean – Average of the data set